infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

   "logging": true
 }
 ```
-In your Photon project, this will be automatically set in your [`schema.prisma`](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma) file from the introspection process:
+In your Photon.js project, this will be automatically set in your [`schema.prisma`](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma) file from the introspection process:

 ```ts
 datasource db {